testastrafy/astrafy_test/README.md

 The way this is divided is:

 - Staging: Where I have "opened" the CSV files.
 Here you can find the following models:
-    - stg_orders_recrutement ( you can also find a yml file containing a description for the model and the different columns )
+    - stg_orders_recrutement ( you can also find a .yml file containing a description for the model and the different columns )
-    - stg_sales_recrutement ( you can also find a yml file containing a description for the model and the different columns )
+    - stg_sales_recrutement ( you can also find a .yml file containing a description for the model and the different columns )

 - Intermediate: Where you can find the following models:
-    - int_sales_per_order where I have joined the information from the two staging models
+    - int_sales_per_order where I have joined the information from the two staging models and will be used in sales_per_order_report ( you can also find a .yml file containing a description for the model and the different columns )
-    - int_orders_segmentation_2023 only using information from stg_orders_recrutement to complete Question 5 and 6.
+    - int_orders_segmentation_2023 only using information from stg_orders_recrutement which will be used in orders_segmentation_2023_report ( you can also find a .yml file containing a description for the model and the different columns )

 - Reporting: Where you can find the following models:
     - sales_per_order_report which I have used to complete Questions 1, 2, 3 and 4.